-You might notice that I did not include the record of the football team.
-This is because I am more interested in knowing about the fans loyalty to the program, regardless of how well the team is playing.
-For example, Ohio State in the year prior to hiring Urban Meyer as head coach nearly filled a 100,000-seat stadium for every home game, although the team went 6-7, losing their bowl game.
-So did Penn State during the 2012 season, their first under the more rigid NCAA sanctions.
+I did not include the record of the football team.
+It was more important to know about fan loyalty to the program, regardless of how well the team is playing.
+Prior to hiring Urban Meyer as head coach Ohio State nearly filled a 100,000-seat stadium for every home game, although the team went 6-7, losing their bowl game.
+So did Penn State during the 2012 season, even while playing under rigid NCAA sanctions.

 Sharing is caring!